cheggaaa/pb/README.md

 ## Terminal progress bar for Go

 Simple progress bar for console programms.
-Tested on Linux and Mac OSX.
+Works well on FreeBSD, Linux, MacOs.
+Works on Windows, but have fixed width.

 ### Installation
 ```